hummelm10/steamdeck_startup_animations/README.md

 bash $HOME/homebrew/startup_animations/uninstall.sh
 ```

+# Issue Reporting
+Please include the journalctl logs using the output from `journalctl SYSLOG_IDENTIFIER=bootWebmRandomizer` in Konsole in your bug report along with a description of the behavior your are seeing.

 # Making an animation (somewhat advanced)

 I used youtube-dl to grab the best video and audio tracks from youtube, and then ffmpeg to merge them, resizing down to fit the Deck's 1280x800 screen.
 Then I use `truncate` to make the file the right size.